ultravideo/kvazaar/README.md

 to build Kvazaar using Clang.

 ### CMake
-Depending on the platform, some additional tools are required for compiling Kvazzar with CMake.
+Depending on the platform, some additional tools are required for compiling Kvazaar with CMake.
 For Ubuntu, the required packages are `build-essential cmake`.